 Although the sessions were impactful, they did not elicit changes in personality or positive/negative affect.
 This is a different result from a later study by Griffiths et al. (2011) that found increases in the personality measure openness.

 “An important finding of the present study is that, with careful volunteer screening and preparation and when sessions are conducted in a comfortable, well-supervised setting, a high dose of 30 mg/70 kg psilocybin can be administered safely.
 It is also noteworthy that, despite meetings and prior sessions with monitors ranging from 8 h (when psilocybin was administered on the first session) up to 24 h (when psilocybin was administered on the third session) of contact time, 22% (8 of 36) of the volunteers experienced a period of notable anxiety/dysphoria during the session, sometimes including transient ideas of reference/ paranoia.”

-So, although about 1 in 5 does experience anxiety, there were no (pharmacological) interventions needed.
-The authors also report that in the follow-up, none of the participants have reported negative (psychological) outcomes.
+So, although about 1 in 5 experienced anxiety, no (pharmacological) interventions were needed.
+The authors also report that none of the participants reported negative (psychological) outcomes in the follow-up.

 “To date, there have been no reports of persisting perceptional phenomena sometimes attributed to hallucinogen use or of recreational abuse of hallucinogens, and all participants appear to continue to be high-functioning, productive members of society.”

 Summary of Psilocybin can occasion mystical-type experiences having substantial and sustained personal meaning & spiritual significance

 Psilocybin, a naturally occurring tryptamine alkaloid, is the principal psychoactive component of a genus of mushrooms.
 It causes significant alterations in perceptual, cognitive, affective, volitional, and somesthetic (touch/tactile) functions.